 It also includes an area outside the allocation for the potential expansion of Edenfield CE Primary School, in line with criterion 9 of Policy H66 and the adopted policies map.
-The provision of this land will be subject to evidence of need and through developer/land owner contributions in a proportionate basis based upon the size of their development to ensure the developer/land owner hosting the school expansion is not disadvantaged.
+The provision of this land (at nil charge to the Local Education Authority) will be subject to evidence of need and through developer/land owner contributions in a proportionate basis based upon the size of their development to ensure the developer/land owner hosting the school expansion is not disadvantaged.